Meet Simon

 My Vision

-Whether perfectionism gets in the way of deepening relationships, relationship challenges get in the way of maintaining focus, or a lack of deep connections leaves you feeling unfulfilled, therapy will help you find balance and live a life that truly expresses your essence.
+Whether perfectionism gets in the way of deepening relationships, relationship challenges get in the way of maintaining focus, or a lack of deep connections leaves you feeling unfulfilled, therapy can help you find balance and live a life that truly expresses your essence.

 As a human being and a therapist, I believe that a sense of imbalance in life and a lack of connection can lead to anxiety, depression, and generally rob us of feelings of well-being and joy.
 Together we will explore your sense of self, challenge unhelpful and unhealthy beliefs about yourself, and envision a life of balance and joy.